Skip to content

 value

-A string giving the new system prompt
+A character vector giving the new system prompt

-Method tokens()
+Method get_tokens()

 A data frame with a tokens column that proides the number of input tokens used by user turns and the number of output tokens used by assistant turns.